What is spear phishing? Can you prevent it?

 2. Be careful about posting your personal data on the internet.
 Check your online profiles to see what information is available to the public eye.
 Don’t post anything publicly that you wouldn’t want a potential scammer to see – and make sure your privacy settings are configured accordingly.

 3. Never, ever reply to an email or click a link that requests your personal data or login information.
-Remember that legitimate businesses or financial institution will not send you emails asking for your user name or password.
+Remember that legitimate businesses or financial institutions will not send you emails asking for your username or password.
 In fact, they often will only contact you using a separate inbox that you have to access by logging into your account.

 4. Activate two-factor authentication on your sensitive accounts.
 This adds an extra verification step to the login process, such as entering one-time code generated by a separate application.
 This may seem like an unnecessary effort, but if you do accidentally give a cybercriminal your password, they still won’t be able to get into an account that has 2FA protection.